TheMagicSquid/sorting-everyday/README.md

 ### 9th of April
 I think this one is actually a valid algorithm.
 My implementation may be slow but the idea is there.
 Proud of myself

+### 9th of April
+Sort by the digits.
+Lots of fun

+### 11th of April
+I was thinking a lot about divide and conquer catergory and so I wanted to make something using the similar technique of searching and inserting as yesterday